prody/ProDy-website/tutorials/mechstiff_tutorial/sm.rst

 We start with parsing a PDB file by passing an identifier (**1gfl**).
 Note that if a file is not found in the current working directory, it will be downloaded directly from Protein Data Bank database.
+We will include a header of PDB file which will be used in the next function.

 .. ipython:: python

-   gfp = parsePDB('1gfl')
+   gfp, header = parsePDB('1gfl', header=True)
    gfp

 We want to use only Cα atoms from chain A, so we select them: